MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-known-issues.md

 - When editing a TLE on the web, users can't use the **Join** and **Chat** buttons.
 Selecting these buttons doesn't take the user to the join or chat experiences.
 - When editing a TLE on the web, users can't use the **Manage live event resources** link at the bottom of the page.
 Selecting the link redirects the user to a different page.
 Resources for the event, can be found at the top of the page.
 - The **Manage live event resources** link in the calendar invite doesn't work outside of Teams.
 Users must open the invite in Teams calendar to edit the session and access event resources.
-- If a user closes a TLE session on the web, the next time they open Teams on the web, Teams might try and relaunch the last TLE event the user was in.
+- If a user closes a TLE session on the web, the next time they open Teams on the web, Teams might try to relaunch the last TLE event the user was in.
-- The app will crash on startup with the error APPLICATION_FAULT_c06d007e_PvDSSource64.ax if the Pleora Technologies eBUS SDK is installed.
+- The app crashes on startup with the error APPLICATION_FAULT_c06d007e_PvDSSource64.ax if the Pleora Technologies eBUS SDK is installed.
 Update to the latest version of the SDK or uninstall.
-- Town Halls do not yet support web users on Firefox or Safari browsers.
+- Town Halls don't yet support web users on Firefox or Safari browsers.

 ## Issues specifically for the new Microsoft Teams for Education